Chapter 8. Known issues

 - Boot the system to the boot loader menu.

-As a result, RHEL boots and shows graphical output as expected, but the maximum resolution is limited.
+As a result, RHEL boots and shows graphical output as expected, but the maximum resolution is limited to 1024x768 at the 16-bit color depth.

 X.org configuration utilities do not work under Wayland